dotnet/csharplang/proposals/final-initializers.md

 ### Syntax

-This production is added to
+This production is added to the `class_member_declaration` production etc.

 ``` antlr
 final_initializer_declaration
     : attributes? `init` method_body